Irreducibility of iterates of post-critically finite quadratic polynomials over $\mathbb{Q}$: Introduction

 \section{Introduction}

 Hilbert gave examples of irreducible polynomials $f(x)\in \mathbb{Z}[x]$ which are reducible modulo every prime, namely any irreducible polynomial of the form $x^4+2ax^2+b^2$, where $a,b\in \mathbb{Z}$.
 Moreover, polynomials of the form $x^{2^n}+1$ for $n\geq 2$ share the same property as well.
 In \cite{Jones}, Jones gives a generalization of this, and constructs infinitely many infinite families of such examples.
-He achieves this by giving a criteria that ensures a quadratic polynomial $f(x)\in \mathbb{Z}[x]$ has $n$th iterate reducible modulo every prime.
-In this paper, we classify, up to three possible exceptions, all monic, post-critically finite quadratic polynomials $f(x)\in \mathbb{Z}[x]$ all of whose iterates are irreducible over $\mathbb{Q}$, but whose large enough iterates are reducible modulo every prime.
-In particular, this leads to infinitely many new examples of the above phenemonen not covered by the criteria given in \cite{Jones}. \\
+He achieves this by giving criteria ensuring that a quadratic polynomial $f \in \mathbb{Z}[x]$ has all iterates irreducible over Q, but a given iterate reducible modulo every prime.
+The strategy of \cite{Jones} is to consider carefully selected conjugates of polynomials of the form $x^2 + c$.
+In this paper, we classify, up to three possible exceptions, all monic, post-critically finite (see below for a definition) quadratic polynomials $f(x)\in \mathbb{Z}[x]$ with an iterate reducible module every prime, but all of whose iterates are irreducible over $\mathbb{Q}$.
+Note that having an iterate reducible modulo every prime implies that all subsequent iterates also have the same property.
 We say that the quadratic polynomial $f$ is \textbf{post-critically finite} or \textbf{PCF} for short, if the orbit of its critical point under the iteration of $f$ is finite.
-It follows from a straightforward calculation that all the monic PCF quadratic polynomials with integer coefficients are of of the form $f(x)=(x+a)^2-a$, $f(x)=(x+a)^2-a-1$, or $f(x)=(x+a)^2-a-2$, where $a\in \mathbb{Z}$.\\
+It follows from a straightforward calculation that all the monic PCF quadratic polynomials with integer coefficients are conjugate to $x^2$, $x^2-1$ or $x^2-2$ under the map $x\rightarrow x+a$, $a\in \mathbb{Z}$.
+So, our method proceeds by classifying all conjugates over Z of the maps $x^2$, $x^2 - 1$, and $x^2 - 2$ that have the desired properties.
+In particular, this leads to infinitely many new examples of the above phenomenon not covered by the criteria given in \cite{Jones}. \\

 Precisely, we prove the following theorem:

 \begin{theorem} Let $f(x)\in \mathbb{Z}[x]$ be a monic PCF quadratic polynomial.
 Let $S = \{9, 9801, 332929\}$, and suppose that $f(x) \neq (x-m^2)^2 + m^2-1$ for any $m\in S$.
 Then $f^n(x)\in \mathbb{Z}[x]$ is irreducible for all $n$, and there exists $N\in \mathbb{N}$ such that $f^n(x)$ is reducible modulo every prime for all $n\geq N$ if and only if $f(x)$ has one of the following forms:\\